Dhruvil5995/2D-LIDAR-simulation-and-SLAM-Implementation/README.md

-Certainly!
-Here is a rephrased version of the project description for a GitHub README file:

 # 2D LIDAR Simulation and SLAM Implementation in Python

 Welcome to the repository where we tackle the intricacies of robotic perception through a robust line segment extraction algorithm coupled with SLAM (Simultaneous Localization and Mapping).
 Our focus here is on leveraging laser data and implementing a seeded region growing algorithm to discern line segments even in the presence of noise.
 This forms a foundational component for robotic applications requiring high levels of mapping, navigation precision, and object recognition.